DZalim/recipeAppFlask/README.md

     flask run
     ```

-9. **Test API**: After starting the server, you can interact with the API via HTTP requests or using tools like Postman.
+9. **Test API**: After starting the server, you can interact with the API via HTTP requests or using tools like `Postman`.
 Refer to the Endpoints section for specific routes and request methods.

 ## Endpoints